fardog/anton/README.md

 **Note:** currently only PM10 and PM2.5 are accounted for in AQI measurements, following the EPA standard.

+**Note:** if the AQI cannot be determined, either due to overflow or other error, it will be omitted from the InfluxDB submission.

 ## Administration

-Once configured, a webserver is exposed on port 80 which can be used to view sensor values, update firmware, and reboot or reset the sensor.
+Once configured, a webserver is exposed on port 80 which can be used to view sensor values, update firmware, change configuration, and reboot or reset the sensor.

 ## Acknowledgements